Established in 1836, the school has the distinction of awarding the first medical degree west of the Mississippi River.

 The project option provides training in anatomy with a capstone project and is appropriate for students who want to fulfill a professional aspiration to teach human anatomy structure and function.
-It is also appropriate for students who are undecided about a career in the health professions and want to improve their academic background before applying to professional schools such as medicine, dentistry or allied health professions.
+It is also suitable for students who are undecided about a career in the health professions and want to improve their academic background before applying to professional schools such as medicine, dentistry or allied health professions.
 A total of 30 credits is necessary to complete the degree.

 Graduate students perform research projects by working with a faculty mentor whose research interests match their own.
-Doctoral students are expected to publish and present a minimum of two research projects.

 Applicants are admitted on a competitive basis and must have a B.S. or B.A. degree from an accredited U.S. college or university with a minimum overall GPA of 3.0 and/or science GPA of 2.8.
 In addition, applicants must have either a minimum combined MCAT score of 495 or a GRE general test score at the 40th percentile.